bgpedersen/web-dev-guides/tools-and-externals.md

 ##### Code Editors: Visual Studio Code: Extensions: Prettier

-Use prettier to follow a set of styling rules for auto-formatting ([article: Code style matters](https://christianlydemann.com/style-angular-apps-using-prettier-and-tslint/)).
+Use prettier to follow a set of good and consistent styling rules for auto-formatting ([article: Code style matters](https://christianlydemann.com/style-angular-apps-using-prettier-and-tslint/)).
 VS Code settings for prettier might sometimes not work, instead make project file in root `.prettierrc` and put options here

 ```json
 {